-Violation of TPHS policies and procedures concerning use of the computer on the network will result in the same disciplinary actions that would result from similar violations in other areas of school policy, including the Student Code of Conduct.
+Violation of TPHS's policies and procedures concerning use of the computer on the network will result in the same disciplinary actions that would result from similar violations in other areas of school policy, including the Student Code of Conduct.
 Any or all of the following consequences may be enforced if a student violates the terms of this policy:

-- Loss of computer privileges/Internet access, with length of time to be determined by campus administration. - Any disciplinary consequence, including suspension or expulsion, as deemed appropriate by the administration. - Suspension may be considered for flagrant violations or violations that corrupt the educational value of the computers or the Internet. - Expulsion may be considered in instances where students have used the school's Internet access to engage in conduct that constitutes felony criminal mischief, and/or have deliberately attempted to bypass installed security software or copy/modify another student's work files.
+- 1. Loss of computer privileges/Internet access, with length of time to be determined by campus administration. - 2.
+Any campus-based disciplinary consequence, including suspension, as deemed appropriate by the administration. - 3.
+Suspension may be considered for flagrant violations or violations that corrupt the educational value of the computers or the Internet. - 4.
+Expulsion may be considered in instances where students have used TPHS's Internet access to engage in conduct that constitutes felony criminal mischief, and/or have deliberately attempted to bypass installed security software or copy/modify another student's work files.